 We are pleased to announce the Round 1 winners!
 To view their ideas please go to the Awardees page.

 What is the future of place-based public art?
 How can art help our communities heal, inspire, build trust and understanding?
-How can it empower and lift up the voices of minority communities?
+How can it empower and lift up the voices from historically underinvested communities?
 How can it tell stories that need to be told?
 How can art connect us and create critical conversations about the meaning of our neighborhoods, cities, and our country?

-Artists are a significant part of helping our community learn to reengage “our new normal”.
-From the COVID-19 pandemic to healing the deep impact of racism and inequality, we are asking artists to help shape our future.
-By exploring what “engagement” means— engaging with each other as neighbors and with art itself.
+Artists are an important part of helping our community learn to reengage with “our new normal.”
+We are asking artists to help shape our future as we emerge from the COVID-19 pandemic, and work to heal the deep impact of racism and inequality.
+By exploring what “engagement” means, we hope to engage with each other as neighbors and with art itself.

-We want to ensure your voices are heard.
 Public art enhances public space when it is accessible to and representative of the community where it resides—and where it amplifies under-represented voices.
-We are looking for artist-led and community-focused creative ideas.
+We aim to bring more artistic ideas and expressions into public spaces.